matriphe/go-format/README.md

 # Go Format

-A helper to format date time in Go.
+A helper to format and convert many things in Go.

-I'm fed up with repetitive formatting weird Go date format 🙄, so I decided to create a package to not repeat myself.
+I'm fed up with the repetitive formatting of many things, especially the weird Go date format 🙄, so I decided to create a package to not repeat myself.

 ## Install